dasunsennath/node-with-python/README.md

 7. To Run the Apllication Type `npm start ` or `nodemon` in your terminal
 8. the application can be found in [This URL](http://localhost:3000)

-# Make Sure That nodejs and python are installed on your computer.
+# Make Sure That nodejs and python have been installed on your computer.